Report designers often find themselves needing to create a report that is sorted, based on the sum or count of some field in a Dynamics NAV table.

-Step 1 - Create your function to retrieve the customer numbers (the No. field), and place it in cell E4
+Create your function to retrieve the customer numbers (the No. field) and place it in cell E4

-Step 2 - Create your function to add up the Amount for each customer and place this in cell F4
+Create your function to add-up the Amount for each customer, and place this in cell F4

-If the report were run at this point, we would get our customers and their associated amounts:
+If the report were run at this point, we wopuld get our customers and their associated totals:

-Step 4 - Now, change the function in cell G2 by replacing the reference to cell E4 with the function NF(,"No.").
+Now, change the function in cell G2 by replacing the reference to cell E4 with the function NF(,"No.")

 Currently, our NL(Sum) function references the customer number in cell E4.
-Since we are going to use this function inside of the function in cell E4, we cannot refer to that cell to get the customer number.
+Since we are going to use the NL(Sum) function inside of the NL(Rows) function in cell E4, we cannot refer to cell E4 in order to get the customer number.
 We'll need to get it directly from the database.
 This is where the NF() function comes in.

-[note that this places the entire NL(Sum) function within quotation marks and doubles all the quotation marks that were already in the function]
+This placed the entire NL(Sum) function within quotation marks and doubled all the quotation marks that were already in the function